-Create a diverse and inclusive workplace.
+Building a diverse and inclusive workforce which reflects the community is good for business.
 Use diversity planning to embrace employees with a range of skills and personalities, of any age or gender, from all backgrounds and cultures and of all abilities.

 Workplace diversity benefits all businesses and organisations no matter their size, industry or location.

-Research also shows gender or ethnically-diverse companies record higher financial returns.
+- Research shows gender or ethnically-diverse companies record higher financial returns.
 See: Why Diversity Matters

 Developing a diversity policy